U.S. charges Seattle-based Proud Boys member for role in Capitol riots | Law-Order

 The U.S. Justice Department arrested and charged a top member of the Seattle chapter of the far-right Proud Boys group on Wednesday over allegations he had a role in the storming of the U.S. Capitol on Jan.
 6 by pro-Trump followers.
 Prosecutors said that 30-year-old Ethan Nordean, also known as Rufio Panman, could face up to 20 years in prison if he is convicted on a charge of impeding an official government proceeding.
 He also faces other charges, including aiding and abetting.

-It was not immediately known who was representing Nordean and he was due to make an initial appearance in a federal court in Washington state on Wednesday afternoon.
+Nordean did not enter a plea and his attorney did not indicate at a federal court hearing in Washington state whether her client intends to contest the charges.
+The judge scheduled a hearing for Monday to review a request by the government to hold Nordean in custody pending trial.
 Nordean is the self-proclaimed "Sergeant of Arms" for the Seattle chapter of the Proud Boys, an extremist group that describes itself as a "pro-Western fraternal organization for men who refuse to apologize for creating the modern world," prosecutors said.

 Nordean was arrested only hours after Canada named the Proud Boys a terrorist entity, saying that while the group has never mounted an attack in Canada, domestic intelligence forces have become increasingly worried about it.
 The Proud Boy's founder, Gavin McInnes, is a Canadian who lives in the United States.